webpack/webpack-cli/README.md

 ## About

-Webpack CLI is a CLI tool for providing a flexible set of commands for developers to increase speed when setting up a custom webpack project.
-As of webpack v4, webpack is not expecting a configuration file but in many cases, developers want to create a more custom webpack configuration based on their use-cases and needs.
-Exactly all of these cases with webpack CLI we are providing a set of tools so improve the setup of custom webpack configuration.
+webpack CLI is a CLI tool for providing a flexible set of commands for developers to increase speed when setting up a custom webpack project.
+As of webpack v4, webpack is not expecting a configuration file but often, developers want to create a more custom webpack configuration based on their use-cases and needs.
+Exactly all these cases with webpack CLI we are providing a set of tools to improve the setup of custom webpack configuration.

 ### How to install

 When you have followed the [Getting Started](https://webpack.js.org/guides/getting-started/) guide of webpack then webpack CLI is already installed!

-Otherwise `npm install --save-dev webpack-cli` will install it.
+Otherwise `npm install --save-dev webpack-cli` or `yarn add webpack-cli --dev` will install it.

 ### Commands

-In order to simplify many common tasks when using webpack in your projects, webpack CLI provides different commands according to their use-cases.

-webpack CLI is organized as a [multi-package repository](https://github.com/lerna/lerna) and every command is developed in the `packages` Folder.
+Supporting developers is an important task for webpack CLI.
+Thus, webpack CLI provides different commands for many common tasks.
+We organize webpack CLI as a [multi-package repository](https://github.com/lerna/lerna).
+Every command has a dedicated subfolder in the `packages` Folder.

 ## Getting started

 When you have followed the [Getting Started](https://webpack.js.org/guides/getting-started/) guide of webpack then webpack CLI is already installed!
-Otherwise you would need to install webpack CLI and the packages you want to use.
+Otherwise, you would need to install webpack CLI and the packages you want to use.
 If we want to use the `init` functionality to create a new `webpack.config.js` configuration file:

 ```sh
 npm i webpack-cli @webpack-cli/init
 npx webpack-cli init
 ```

-After asking multiple questions related to your project and as a result create a webpack.config.js based on your selected answers.

-## How it works
+You will answer many questions when running the `init` so webpack CLI can provide the best fitting configuration.

+## webpack Add-ons

-With v3 of webpack CLI we introduced a scaffolding as an integral part of it.
-The idea is that creating complex webpack configuration for different use-cases can be difficult and we want to make it easy for everyone to be able to create and share their solutions.
-For this purpose `webpack-scaffold` was created.
-It is a utility suite for creating these addons.
+With v3 of webpack CLI, we introduced scaffolding as an integral part of the CLI.
+Our goal is to simplify the creation of webpack configurations for different purposes.
+Additionally, sharing such solutions with the community is beneficial and with webpack Addon's we want to allow this.
+We provide `webpack-scaffold` as a utility suite for creating these add-ons.
 It contains functions that could be of use for creating an addon yourself.

-For a much more comprehensive guide, we recommend reading our [Scaffolding](./SCAFFOLDING.md) documentation or checkout the example project [How do I compose a webpack-addon?](https://github.com/ev1stensberg/webpack-addons-demo).
+You can read more about[Scaffolding](./SCAFFOLDING.md) or check out the example project [How do I compose a webpack-addon?](https://github.com/ev1stensberg/webpack-addons-demo).

 ## Contributing and Internal Documentation